 Important Announcements on U.S. Policies Currently Affecting International Students

-Seattle Colleges International Programs is closely monitoring and evaluating recent federal actions and changes in immigration policies and the possible impacts they may have on future, admitted, and current international students.
+Seattle Colleges International Programs is closely monitoring federal changes in immigration policies and the possible impacts they may have on future, admitted, and current international students.
+Please see below for more information about recent announcements made by the U.S. federal government.

 Future/Admitted international students should be aware of the following recent announcements: